ironsheep/P2-BLDC-Motor-Control/DEVELOP.md

 Save your changes and you are ready to start adding the driver to your code.

-### Include Project Objects
+## Include Project Objects in your top-object-file

-Yuu now need to select objects based on if you are a one-wheel or two-wheel confuration.
+You now need to select objects based on if you are a one-wheel or two-wheel confuration.

-#### Using Two Motor Objects
+### Using Two Motor Objects

 - isp\_bldc\_motor_userconfig.spin2 - your configuration (motor connections, power, wheel size
 - isp\_steering_2wheel.spin2 - the steering object which include the motor objects